Group Childbirth Classes Are Dead

 The world wide web has taken over CBE, and families, particularly millennial families, have no time or use for group childbirth classes.

-This past Saturday, I was the substitute (childbirth education) teacher for a friend who was scheduled to teach but fell ill.
+But recently, I was the substitute (childbirth education) teacher for a friend who was scheduled to teach but fell ill.
 I sat for 8 hours with 6 couples of varying ages and weeks of gestation while they sorted through information and philosophies regarding birth and the early postpartum hours.

 I taught this class based on the ProDoula childbirth education curriculum which explores 3 simple concepts.
 How.
 When.
 And why.